Skip to content

 from pyspark.sql import SparkSession

-from koheesio.steps.transformations import HashUUID5
+from koheesio.spark.transformations.uuid5 import HashUUID5

 spark = SparkSession.builder.getOrCreate()